Cazeho/Pptx-Python-guide/#2 A complete guide how to modify  your template pptx in Python.md

 # #2 A complete guide how to modify  your template pptx in Python

-All module we are needed
+All the modules we need
 ```
 pip3 install os-sys
 pip3 install python-pptx